Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 2. Spreadsheet Source Column is missing:

-You uploaded a new spreadsheet to your task and one or more of the columns associated with controlling your spreadsheet does not appear.
+You uploaded a new spreadsheet to your task and one or more of the columns associated with controlling your some aspect of your task does not appear.

-Explanation: Gorilla helpfully removes columns which it detects as not in use: This includes empty columns not referenced within the task structure (i.e. columns not linked to a specific zone via setting the source to spreadsheet).
+Explanation: Gorilla helpfully removes columns which it detects as not in use: This includes empty columns not referenced within the task structure (i.e. columns not linked to a specific component via the binding feature).

 This helps keep both the task spreadsheet and the subsequent metrics produced from the task as clean as possible.